csev/dj4e/assn/dj4e_mkt4.md

 * Do several favorite and unfavorite operations pressing 'refresh' after each change and make sure the star "sticks" (i.e. has the same value as when you clicked it)

-The most common problem is that when you click onthe star if looks good on the screen but the fact that this is not a favorites (or not) did not get recorded in the server.
+The most common problem is that when you click on the star it looks good on the screen but the fact that this is not a favorites (or not) did not get recorded in the server.
 Often you will need to check the developer network console in your browser to find errors in the AJAX code.